 Suzette received her BS in nursing from Oral Roberts University; her Doctor of Podiatric Medicine from NY College of Podiatric Medicine and completed her surgical residency at NY Methodist Hospital.
 She went on to obtain her Health Coach Certification from Villanova University, McDonald Center for Obesity Prevention and Education (COPE).
 She is the founding owner of Flat Shoals Foot and Ankle Center, where she has been practicing podiatry for 14 years, focusing on the “Whole Person” Body, Mind and Spirit.
 She emphasizes healthy thinking, healthy exercise and healthy eating.
 Her success and passion has been to instill hope and happiness through a stepwise systemic approach as a coach.
 Her motto is, “Health is Not a Secret, it’s a System of Healthy Habits.”

-Rachel is a first year doctoral student studying the neurobiology of addiction.
-She received a Fullbright Grant to study in the Netherlands, where she earned her master’s degree in Neuropsychology.
-She graduated from Baylor University in 2012 after studying neuroscience and statistics.
+Rachel is a neuroscience PhD student at Emory University studying the neurobiology of addiction.
+She received a Fullbright grant to get her Master's in Neuropsychology in the Netherlands.
+Rachel graduated from Baylor University in 2012 after studying neuroscience and statistics.
 She loves learning and talking about science.

 Howard has 35 years of experience in the music industry.
 He taught music at the American School in Rio De Janeiro, managed the Rizzoli International Music company, and was owner of an International Records and Music company.